Matomo Analytics

 You will probably arrive in Muscat late in the evening or even after midnight.
 Therefore, it is a good idea to stay in a hotel near the airport.
 Most hotels offer airport shuttle services, but these can cost around OMR 10 per person.
 Taking a taxi is less expensive, with an average fare of around OMR 7 per trip.

 There is no shortage of modern hotels in Muscat.
-We stayed at Swiss Belinn Muscat, which is a short 10-minute drive from the airport, and we slept like babies!
+We stayed at Swiss Belinn Muscat, a short 10-minute drive from the airport, and slept like roses.

 Swiss Belinn Muscat